 Out of all businesses that chose to outsource business functions in 2022, we found that almost 60% of businesses disclosed some confidential data—such as sales figures and customer profiles—to freelancers and contractors.
 While providing access to such data may be inevitable in certain business processes, allowing non-employees access to confidential information could raise several issues related to legal compliance and security.

 But perhaps the greatest concern all small businesses share is competition.
 After all, many skilled contractors work for multiple companies within the same industry.

 While non-compete clauses may offer protection for small businesses, studies have shown that they may result in long-term negative consequences, such as higher costs, harm to productivity, and even limits on innovation.
-In order to prevent this, the Federal Trade Commission has proposed a rule that would “ban employers from imposing noncompetes on their workers,” which includes independent contractors and employees.
+To prevent this, the Federal Trade Commission has proposed a rule that would “ban employers from imposing noncompetes on their workers,” which includes independent contractors and employees.

 It is yet unannounced when exactly the rule will become effective; however, small businesses should be prepared to adapt.
-Instead of using noncompete provisions as a cure-all, business managers need to put in more effort in protecting confidential information and only share what is necessary.
+Instead of using noncompete provisions as a cure-all, business managers need to put more effort into protecting confidential information and only share what is necessary.